NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2017 and .Net 4.6.1 or newer required._

 ## What's new?
-(Version 2.13.1)
+(Version 2.13.2)

-• The Simplified Chinese and Japanese translations were updated.
+• Updated the Dutch translation.

 ### Fixed:

-♦ When there's a project open, when closing the recorder without recording, the app would crash.
-♦ When removing duplicated frames and not finding any frame to be removed, the app would crash.
-♦ Issues related to the numerical input that accepts decimal values.
-♦ Some settings were not saved after closing the app.
-♦ Files with uppercase extension were not being recognized by the app.
+♦ Performance issues with the startup of the app.

 ### Known Bugs: